 Who Decides How Much Jail Time You Get?

-All the DUI sentences above have a minimum and a maximum, and sometimes, the difference between them is enormous.
+All DWI jail time sentences have a minimum and a maximum amount, and sometimes, the difference between them is enormous.
 For example, serving two days in jail is unpleasant but might not interrupt your work schedule, while serving six months can cost you your job.

 The judge decides how much jail time you get.
 The prosecutor can push for a tough sentence, but only the judge makes the final decision.
 A lenient judge can even offer an alternative to jail time, such as alcohol treatment or community service.